Lip sync: Examples

 In 2009, US pop singer Britney Spears was "'extremely upset' over the savaging she has received after lip-synching at her Australian shows", where ABC News (Australia) reported that "[d]isappointed fans ...stormed out of Perth's Burswood Dome after only a few songs".
 Reuters reports that Britney Spears "is, and always has been, about blatant, unapologetic lip-synching".
 The article claims that "at the New York stop of her anticipated comeback tour, Spears used her actual vocal cords only three times – twice to thank the crowd, and once to sing a ballad (though the vocals during that number were questionable, as well)".
 Rolling Stone magazine stated that "Though some reports indicate Spears did some live singing [in her 2009 concerts], the L.A.
 Times Ann Powers notes that the show was dominated by backing tracks (which granted, is not the same thing as miming)".

 Teenage viral video star Keenan Cahill openly lip syncs popular songs on his YouTube channel.
 His popularity has increased as he included guests such as rapper 50 Cent in November 2010 and David Guetta in January 2011, sending him to be one of the most popular channels on YouTube in January 2011.

-The Beatles ran foul of the contemporaneous British law against miming on television in 1967 with their lip synced promo clip to their song Hello, Goodbye.
+The Beatles ran afoul of the contemporaneous British law against miming on television in 1967 with their lip synced promo clip to their song Hello, Goodbye.
 On the 21 November 1967 edition of Top of the Pops, the song was thus played over a series of sequences from the band's 1964 film A Hard Day's Night.
 On the 7 December edition of the show, a specially made Black and white promo clip was broadcast with the song, which consisted of the band members editing their telefilm Magical Mystery Tour, and (other than the official promo clip in color including miming, which first became commercially available with the 1996 VHS release of The Beatles Anthology) was not released on home video up until appearing as a bonus feature on the 2012 DVD release of Magical Mystery Tour.

 Indian cinema relies heavily on lip syncing.
 Lip syncing by a playback singer is almost exclusively used in Indian cinema, where actors perform song and dance sequences in movies while lip syncing to the song that is sung by playback singers.
 The playback singers are officially recognised and have gained much fame in their careers.
 Some notables among them are Lata Mangeshkar, Kishore Kumar, Muhammad Rafi, Asha Bhosle, Sonu Nigam, Shreya Ghoshal, and many more.